th0ughtcr1me/obg/README.md

 cargo install obg
 ```

-## AES256-CBC Encryption and Decryption of files using other files as keys
+## AES256-CBC Encryption or Decryption of files using other files as keys

 For instance, any video, image, audio or any files binary or plaintext can be used to encrypt another file.